 In keeping with our commitment to ensure the safety of our patients and our health care providers, donors must meet a few requirements to qualify as blood donors:

-- A potential donor must be at least 17 or older to donate blood, however, some states allow donors to be 16 but must have signed parental consent.
+- A potential donor must be at least 17 or older to donate blood.
+However, some states allow donors to be 16, but these donors must have signed parental consent.

 - A potential donor must weigh at least 110 pounds.

-- Registered donors must wait 56 days between each blood donation.
+- Registered donors must wait more than eight weeks (56 days) between each blood donation.